Arrival alerts, not tracking

-A focused way to say “I’m on my way” or “I’m here”
+A focused way to say “I’m here” when it matters

 Save the people, place, and message once, then send the same kind of update in seconds when it matters.